 Can we include our pets?

 Absolutely.
-Pets are always welcome!
+Pets are always welcome in engagement photography with me!

 Looking to continue your research?
 Check out these articles next: